Wheeler Antabanez: Passaic River floods

 The Passaic River overran its banks in the spring of 2010 and again in 2011.
 For both floods, Wheeler was on-site to capture the destruction.
 In March 2010 Wheeler visited the flood zone near Willowbrook Mall and talked with those affected.
 Almost exactly a year later, the neighborhoods surrounding the river flooded again.
 Wheeler traveled the streets by canoe and followed the flood for seven days to create a short documentary, Following the Flood.
 Wheeler states in the video that he is currently filming a movie, Wheeler on the Passaic.

 Further works

 In addition to his published works, Wheeler has an unpublished novel, Matt & Jess Forever.
 The story follows a young couple through drugs, murder and an intense love and is available online in its entirety.

 In March 2009, Wheeler returned to his roots writing online and began a photo-based novella, Lucky Cigarette.
 With a new photo and entry each day, the website is a combination of Wheeler's skills as a photographer/videographer as well as novelist.

-Wheeler is currently seeking a publishing deal for Matt & Jess Forever, Lucky Cigarette and a collection of short stories.

 In early 2010, Wheeler uncovered writings from his youth and added them to Lucky Cigarette.
 Even in his childhood writings, it is clear to see the start of Wheeler's style and his flair for storytelling.